massie/nci_design/adam_design.md

   .saveAsTextFile(args.outputPath)
 ```

-When run on sample `NA21144` chromosome 11 in the 1000 Genomes project, this job outputs:
+When run on sample `NA21144`, chromosome 11 from the 1000 Genomes project, this job outputs:

 ```
 AAAAAAAAAAAAAAAAAAAAAA, 124069